Skip to content

 • Warm base reuse for ask() (ergonomic default, scoped to ask).
 A bounded LRU caches base LanguageModel.create() calls by stringified create options.
 Each prompt still runs on an isolated clone, or on a fresh one-shot instance when clone() is unavailable. createSession() never touches this cache.

 • Delta-vs-cumulative chunk detection.
-Chrome ships delta chunks; some Edge backends ship cumulative.
-The wrapper normalizes per-chunk so onUpdate (cumulative) and sendStreaming() (deltas) work the same across browsers.
+Browser implementations may expose delta or cumulative chunks.
+The wrapper normalizes per chunk so onUpdate (cumulative) and sendStreaming() (deltas) have stable SDK semantics.

 The two cache-shaped items above are ergonomic defaults scoped to ask(), not opinions about how to use a language model.
 Multi-package compositions (agent loops, conversation history, tool dispatch) are not part of this package; see Architecture for the split.